awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 + Generate notifications of session activity in your AWS account, such as Amazon Simple Notification Service \(Amazon SNS\) notifications\.
 + Automatically initiate another action on an AWS resource as the result of session activity, such as running an AWS Lambda function, starting an AWS CodePipeline pipeline, or running an AWS Systems Manager Run Command document\.

-**Note**
+**Important**
+Take note of the following requirements and limitations for Session Manager\.
 If you are using Windows Server 2012 or earlier, the data in your logs might not be formatted optimally\.
 We recommend using Windows Server 2012 R2 and later for optimal log formats\.
 If you are using Linux instances, ensure that the screen utility is installed\.
 If it is not, your log data might be truncated\.
 On Amazon Linux, Amazon Linux 2, and Ubuntu Server, the screen utility is installed by default\.
 To install screen manually, depending on your version of Linux, run either `sudo yum install screen` or `sudo apt-get install screen`\.

-**Limitations**
-Auditing and logging is not available for SSH/SCP over session manager.
-This may be added in a future release\.
+Logging and auditing are not available for Session Manager sessions that connect through SSH\.
+This is because SSH encrypts all session data, and Session Manager only serves as a tunnel for SSH connections\.

-For more information about the permissions required to use Amazon S3 or Amazon CloudWatch Logs for logging session data, see [Creating an Instance Profile with Permissions for Session Manager and Amazon S3 and CloudWatch Logs \(Console\)](getting-started-create-iam-instance-profile.md#create-iam-instance-profile-ssn-logging)\.
+For more information about the permissions required to use Amazon S3 or Amazon CloudWatch Logs for logging session data, see [Creating an instance profile with permissions for Session Manager and Amazon S3 and CloudWatch Logs \(console\)](getting-started-create-iam-instance-profile.md#create-iam-instance-profile-ssn-logging)\.

 Refer to the following topics for more information about auditing and logging options for Session Manager\.

-## Audit Session Activity Using AWS CloudTrail<a name="session-manager-logging-auditing-cloudtrail"></a>
+## Audit session activity using AWS CloudTrail<a name="session-manager-logging-auditing-cloudtrail"></a>

 AWS CloudTrail captures session API calls through the Systems Manager console, the AWS CLI, and the Systems Manager SDK\.
 The information can be viewed on the CloudTrail console or stored in a specified Amazon S3 bucket\.
 One bucket is used for all CloudTrail logs for your account\.

-For more information, see [Logging AWS Systems Manager API Calls with AWS CloudTrail](monitoring-cloudtrail-logs.md)\.
+For more information, see [Logging AWS Systems Manager API calls with AWS CloudTrail](monitoring-cloudtrail-logs.md)\.

-## Logging Session Data Using Amazon S3 \(Console\)<a name="session-manager-logging-auditing-s3"></a>
+## Logging session data using Amazon S3 \(console\)<a name="session-manager-logging-auditing-s3"></a>

 You can choose to store session log data in a specified Amazon S3 bucket for auditing purposes\.
 The default option is for logs to be sent to an encrypted S3 bucket\.
 Encryption is performed using the key specified for the bucket, either an AWS Key Management Service \(AWS KMS\) key or an Amazon S3 Server\-Side Encryption \(SSE\) key \(AES\-256\)\.